SFizzaR/Theme-Park-Simulation-/README.md

 Enjoy your visit to the virtual theme park!
 If you have any questions or feedback, please feel free to reach out.

 ---

-### Additional Suggestions

-1. **Screenshots and Visuals**
-   - Add screenshots or visuals of the simulation running to make the README more engaging.

-2. **Detailed Contribution Guidelines**
-   - Provide a `CONTRIBUTING.md` file with detailed steps on how to contribute, including setting up the development environment, running tests, and submitting pull requests.

-3. **Usage Examples**
-   - Include example outputs or sample interactions to give users a clear idea of what to expect.

-4. **Testing**
-   - Provide information on how to run tests if applicable.

-5. **FAQs**
-   - Include a Frequently Asked Questions section to address common issues or questions users might have.

-By incorporating these suggestions, you can make your README more informative and user-friendly, helping potential users and contributors understand and engage with your project better.